No time to read? Sit back and listen to this post.

-When a guest goes online (or even contacts the reservations department by phone), he or she must provide certain pieces of information, in order to determine if a room is available and to get the rate.
-The key information requested is generally the length of stay, the number of guests, and dates for the stay.
+When a guest goes online (or even contacts the reservations department by phone), they must provide certain pieces of information to determine if a room is available and to get the rate.
+The critical information requested is generally the length of stay, the number of guests, and dates for a visit.

-Another critical but secondary piece of information is whether or not that guest belongs to that chain’s loyalty program, and if so, their past history and current loyalty tier.
-And obviously, the presence of a discount code for a deal package will also have an impact on the rate.
+Another critical but secondary piece of information is whether or not that guest belongs to that chain’s loyalty program and, if so, their history and current loyalty tier.
+And obviously, the presence of a discount code for a deal package will also impact the rate.

-Once the hotel’s reservation system has all of this information, it can better provide a list of the rooms available, and at what rate.
-All of those pieces of data that the guest provided feed the business rules for that hotel chain.
-These rules are an excellent blend of how decision and qualification rules are used in parallel with coordination rules, to generate a decision.
+Once the hotel’s reservation system has all of this information, it can better provide a list of the rooms available and at what rate.
+All of the guest's data feeds the business rules for that hotel chain.
+These rules are an excellent blend of how decision and qualification rules are used parallel with coordination rules to generate a decision.

 Incorporating Business Rules into Your Organization

-In today’s workplace, where there are seemingly no limits to the amount of impressive technology designed to improve productivity and efficiency, organizations have to remember that technology is only part of the solution.
-More important than any piece of technology you decide to purchase is the work that individuals and teams must do to codify the business rules and processes that actually run the business.
-Once these rules and processes are determined and accepted, you can begin to digitally transform the business through automation.
+Organizations have to remember that technology is only part of the solution in today’s workplace, where there are seemingly no limits to the amount of impressive technology designed to improve productivity and efficiency.
+More important than any piece of technology you decide to purchase is the work that individuals and teams must do to codify the business rules and processes that run the business.
+Once these rules and procedures are determined and accepted, you can begin to transform the enterprise through automation digitally.

-Thanks to my collaborator on this article, Ann Jarema, Sales & Marketing Leader by day and business process enthusiast by night.
-Ann has worked at a variety of business process-related software companies including Sutherland and FICO.
+Thanks to my collaborator on this article, Ann Jarema, a Sales & Marketing Leader by day and business process enthusiast by night.
+Ann has worked at various business process-related software companies, including Sutherland and FICO.